HomeLatest NewsEnterprise ITNIMHANS deploys Dassault Systèmes for simulation of medical treatment

 Register Now →

-At the announcement, Samson Khaou, Managing Director, India, Dassault Systèmes said, “The biggest challenge faced today by the sector in India is the absence of a standard procedure to predict the effectiveness of a treatment for various chronic diseases.
-As the life sciences moves towards more ‘personalized healthcare’, custom-made simulations allow for more precise analyses and predictions of human body dynamics.
+At the announcement, Samson Khaou, Managing Director, India, Dassault Systèmes said, “The biggest challenge faced today by the healthcare sector in India is the absence of a standard procedure to predict the effectiveness of a treatment for various chronic diseases.
+As the life sciences industry moves towards more ‘personalized healthcare’, custom-made simulations allow for more precise analyses and predictions of human body dynamics.
 With Dassault Systèmes’ SIMULIA and BIOVIA applications on the 3DEXPERIENCE platform, we aim to bridge this gap by enabling our customers develope new and innovative methods for patients treatment.”

 Historically, simulation has not played as large a role in life sciences as it has in more traditional engineering industries like automotive or aerospace.
 In addition, the simulation of human systems and their interaction is considerably more difficult and less evolved than the simulation of metal components.
 Human tissue response is complex and not easily simulated with simplified models.
 SIMULIA applications contain a wide variety of materials, procedures and load types to simulate the human body, medical and surgical equipment, and the manner in which the equipment is used.